-- A. The latest published edition of a reference shall be applicable to this Project unless identified by a specific edition date. - B. All reference amendments adopted prior to the effective date of this Contract shall be applicable to this Project. - C. All materials, installation and workmanship shall comply with all applicable requirements and standards. - 1.
-Texas Medical Center Architectural Standards and Texas Medical Center Stormwater Management Design Guidelines are applicable to all Projects located within the Texas Medical Center. - 2.
+- A. The latest published edition of a reference shall be applicable to this Project unless identified by a specific edition date. - B. All reference amendments adopted prior to the effective date of this Contract shall be applicable to this Project. - C. All materials, installation and workmanship shall comply with all applicable requirements and standards. - Texas Medical Center Architectural Standards and Texas Medical Center Stormwater Management Design Guidelines are applicable to all Projects located within the Texas Medical Center. - 2.
 Owner's underwriter requirements are applicable to all Projects.

-- A. The term "Owner's Project Manager" as used throughout the Contract Documents means an individual authorized by the Owner to administer the Project. - B. Outage A temporary disruption of normal operation or use of utilities, sidewalks, parking areas, driveways or facility access. - C. Planned Utility Outage An event that can be foreseen and has a plan of action in place to accomplish specific tasks during a utility outage. - D. Utility Any service provided by an outside source or manufactured in house (gas, water, electricity, fire suppression water, telecommunications, data systems, building automation systems, fire alarm systems, etc.) which facilitates building operations. - E. The terms "outage" and "shutdown" are used interchangeably throughout the Contract Documents. - F. Work Day A day in which work is planned, excluding weekends and holidays. - G. The terms "work day" and "business day" are used interchangeably throughout the Contract Documents. - H. Normal working hours are considered as work being performed between 6:00 A.M. and 6:00 P.M.
-Monday through Friday, excluding holidays. - I. The terms "normal hours" and "regular hours" are used interchangeably throughout the Contract Documents. - J. Weather Day A "weather day" is a day on which the Contractor's current schedule indicates Work is to be done, and on which inclement weather occurs and resultant site conditions or inaccessibility to the site prevent the Contractor from performing five hours of Work associated with the Project's critical activities during normal working hours.
+- A. The term "Owner's Project Manager" as used throughout the Contract Documents means an individual authorized by the Owner to administer the Project. - B. Outage A temporary disruption of normal operation or use of utilities, sidewalks, parking areas, driveways or facility access. - C. Planned Utility Outage An event that can be foreseen and has a plan of action in place to accomplish specific tasks during a utility outage. - D. Utility Any service provided by an outside source or manufactured in house (gas, water, electricity, fire suppression water, telecommunications, data systems, building automation systems, fire alarm systems, etc.) which facilitates building operations. - E. The terms "outage" and "shutdown" are used interchangeably throughout the Contract Documents. - F. Work Day A day in which work is planned, excluding weekends and holidays. - G. The terms "work day" and "business day" are used interchangeably throughout the Contract Documents. - H. Normal working hours are considered as work being performed between 5:00 P.M.
+Friday through 7:00 A.M., Monday, including holidays and time needed for Contractor to complete clinical cleaning. - I. The terms "normal hours" and "regular hours" are used interchangeably throughout the Contract Documents. - J. Weather Day A "weather day" is a day on which the Contractor's current schedule indicates Work is to be done, and on which inclement weather occurs and resultant site conditions or inaccessibility to the site prevent the Contractor from performing five hours of Work associated with the Project's critical activities during normal working hours.